 🌸 Luckily, this ruling recognizes that many people with CFS or ME test show normal results on tests.
 The ruling include this sentence: “Standard laboratory test results in the normal range are characteristic for many people with Chronic Fatigue Syndrome, and they should not be relied upon to the exclusion of all other clinical evidence”

 🌸 If your test results come back normal, it is still possible to get approved.
 It is great if you can take steps to make the rest of your application strong.
-Learn more: How Peony Won Her Case Despite “Normal” Test Results and How Jasmine Got Approved Despite “Normal” Test Results
+Learn more: What Do I Do When My Lab Tests All Say Nothing is Wrong?

 🌸 How many tests should you get?
 Are your test results “good enough”?
-What do I do with my test results after I get them?
-I get asked these questions a lot.
-Here are some answers.
+How Many Medical Tests Do I Need?

 🌸 Collecting medical evidence is just one part of the process.
 Learn more about The Social Security ruling on Chronic Fatigue Syndrome